kprotty/zap/blog.md

             threads.wait()
 ```

 Here is the algorithm that we will implement for our thread pool.
-I will refer back to this here and there and also reiterative over it later.
-For now, keep this as a reminder for where we're working.
+I will refer back to this here and there and also reiterate over it later.
+For now, keep this as a reminder for where we're working on.

 ## Run Queues

 Let's focus on the run queue first.
 Having a shared run queue for all threads increases how much they fight over it when going to dequeue.
-This fighting is known as contention in synchronization terms and is the primary slowdown of any sync mechanism from Locks down to atomic intructions.
+This fighting is known as **contention** in synchronization terms and is the primary slowdown of any sync mechanism from Locks down to atomic intructions.
 The less threads are stomping over each other, the better the throughput in most cases.

 To help decrease contention on the shared run queue, we just give each thread its own run queue!
 When threads schedule(), they push to their own run queue.
 When they pop(), they first dequeue from their own, then try to dequeue() from others as a last resort. **This is what people call a work-stealing scheduler**.